Take The Quiz

 What the Emotion Dysregulation Test Can Tell You

 When emotions become persistent sources of distress or lead to self-destructive coping behaviors, it is time to take a step back and mindfully evaluate the manner in which you relate to your emotions.

 For example, anxiety disorders are not simply a problem of too much anxiety; instead, one’s strategy and capacity to regulate one’s emotions is what contributes to the development of an anxiety disorder.

 Identifying and working on emotional dysregulation is an important component to mental health.
 You may also use this quiz to track your progress in therapy.

-The emotion quiz will help you establish a baseline measurement of how much your emotional dysregulation is affecting you today.
 After working with a therapist, or completing some self-help work on your own, take the emotion test again and compare.

 This will allow you to discover how far your personal journey has taken you.
 As you increase your skill in regulating your emotions, your overall score will decrease and you will feel less overwhelmed by your emotions.